picchick is a command-line utility used for programming and debugging

 This will install picchick and all of it’s python dependencies.
 If your python

-installation is configured correctly, the picchick
+installation is configured correctly, the picchick executable will be

 available on your $PATH.
 If you installed it to your user python packages, you